 - Feather Fest — Celebration of birds and welcome to wildflower season.
-Exhibits, children’s activities, presentations, hikes.
-On a Saturday in March.
+Family oriented, with exhibits, children’s activities, presentations, hikes.
+On the fourth Saturday of March.

 - Star Party — Special speaker followed by stargazing with telescopes and guides.
 On a Saturday in Fall, late evening into the night.

-- Monarch Event — Celebration of Monarch butterflies and their migration.
+- Monarch Event — Family oriented celebration of Monarch butterflies and their migration.
 Introduction to Monarch Watch Program.
 Education stations on Monarch life cycle; children’s activities; and capture, tagging, and release of Monarchs.
 On a Saturday in early October.